compellio/draft-avrilionis-satp-artefacts-registry/draft-avrilionis-satp-artefacts-registry.md

 The three stages of the SATP protocol are described in {{CORE}}.
 Prior to the initiation of SATP the peer gateways may access artefacts related to networks, assets or the gateway themselves.
 Registries are used to maintain record of such artefacts.
 Registries are of particular importance in the interactions between the peer gateways during the setup stage (Stage-0) {{STAGE0}}

-Records stored in a registry are persisted in the form of Tokenized Artefacts.
-In summary the main concepts of a Tokenized Arefact Record are as follows:
+Records stored in a registry are persisted in the form of Tokenized Artefacts Record (TAR).
+In summary the main concepts of a TAR are as follows:

 - The Artefact: This is a piece of information containing digitized data or pointing to assets.
 It can range from configuration data, execution log, network identifier, as well as any form of tangible or intangible asset, such as real estate, art, company shares, or even intellectual property.